Regenaate/help_felix_coding_challenge/README.md

 Entry for a "Build Your Own Advanture" coding challenge.
 Objective: help Felix achieve his goals.

 ## How To Run
-clone the repository, then rerun the command below to play:
+clone the repository, then run the command below to play:
 ```
 python main.py
 ```